Last Updated: 27 February, 2026

 SPORTSBOOK | 21+.
 Welcome Offer: If the first real-money wager loses, get the stake back in bonus bets.
 Max refund: $1,500.
 For new users only.
 Min 1st deposit requirement: $10.
 T&Cs apply.
 Please gamble responsibly.

 SPORTSBOOK | 21+.
-Welcome offer: A daily $1-$100 no-sweat bet on the first 10 days after signup.
-Daily 100% refunds are paid in bonus bets (if your bet(s) loses.
+Welcome offer: Get a daily 100% match bonus paid in FanCash up to $100 on your first wager for the first 10 days after sign-up.
 Min first deposit requirement: $10.
 Further T&Cs apply.
 Please gamble responsibly.

 SOCIAL SPORTSBOOK & BETTING EXCHANGE | 19+.
-New customers get a daily Prophet Cash bonus for their first 30 days, equal to 2% of their first purchase's Prophet Cash volume.
-Max total bonus: 300 in Prophet Cash.
+New customers get a 20% bonus for their first purchase, up to $100, credited as Promotional Prophet Cash.
 Play-through requirement: 1X.
 T&Cs apply.

 SOCIAL SPORTSBOOK & SWEEPSTAKES CASINO | 18+.
 New customers can claim 170,000 Gold Coins + 7 Sweeps Coins by completing tasks after signing up (no deposit required).
 Check instructions from the Sportzino site.
 T&Cs apply.

 SOCIAL SPORTSBOOK | 19+.
+Thrillzz bonus: Get a 100% match bonus for the first coin pack purchase, up to $100.
+Bonus is paid in coins.
 The app is free to play, and no purchase is required.
-No real-money gaming is offered.
 T&Cs apply.

 SOCIAL SPORTSBOOK & CASINO | 18+.
 New player bonus: 500 Gold Coins and 3 Sweeps Coins.
 No real money is required to play.
 Further T&Cs apply.